Anita-Kahenya/flatiron/flatiron/README.md

 # Bank of Flatiron
 ## Author : Rawllings Kiprop, Date: 15/01/2023
 ## Project Description
-The purpose of this project is to come up with a security solution in apartments.
-I have created a website with a data base which has full information of the tenants living in the same apartment.
-When someone wants to get into the place, the security personell at the gate will look if he/she is a tenant in the residential home.
-If a visitor comes, security personell will enter their names and which house they are going into the system for referral.
+The purpose of this project is to come up with a Bank of Flatiron Transaction system.
+It has a date of transaction, description, category of the income and finally the amount of money a client is depositing or withdrawing from the bank of Flatiron.
+We also have a database where each transaction is stored and updated in the server.

 SCREENSHOTS